-- Management does the custodian have a competent management team in place?
+- 70. Whether a custodian has ability to provide custody for CIS assets is largely dependent on the custodian's infrastructure and operational capabilities including its record keeping abilities.
+The responsible entity may wish to give some consideration to the following factors during its due diligence process: - Human resources is the custodian able to cover the time zones required and does the custodian have the human capital to properly record and preserve the physical and legal integrity of CIS assets?
+If services are outsourced to foreign jurisdictions, has the responsible entity considered whether the arrangement is appropriate and has it considered additional risks it poses? - Management does the custodian have a competent management team in place?
 Is there an appropriate governance structure in place to ensure that any conflicts of interests are properly managed, and does it facilitate breach reporting or whistleblowing? - IT systems and processes are the custodian's IT systems up to date, secure and sufficiently sophisticated?
 Is there a heavy reliance on manual procedures?
-Does the custodian engage in regular system testing and system and data backups? - Infrastructure does the custodian have suitable infrastructure in place e.g. for non-standard CIS assets such as physical commodities, is the custodian equipped to hold the assets and ensure its safety? - Global network if the CIS requires global custodian coverage, does the custodian have the capabilities to meet this demand and what is the sub-custodian network that it uses? - Risk management does the custodian have a robust risk management framework in place to ensure that where possible, CIS custody risk is mitigated?
-Does the custodian regularly reconcile records to mitigate the risk of CIS assets being misused / co-mingled? - 74.
-In the absence of separate regulation, to support the above requirements, each regulatory regime may want to consider some kind of monitoring of compliance with these requirements. - 75.
-Principle 7 is an extension of Principle 6 and designed to provide coverage of the key risks identified in Chapter 3 especially operational risks.
+Does the custodian engage in regular system testing and system and data backups? - Infrastructure does the custodian have suitable infrastructure in place (e.g. for non-standard CIS assets such as physical commodities)?
+Is the custodian equipped to hold the assets and ensure their safety? - Global network if the CIS requires global custodian services, does the custodian have the capabilities to meet this demand and what is the sub-custodian network that it uses? - Risk management does the custodian have a robust risk management framework in place to ensure that where possible, CIS custody risk is mitigated?
+Does the custodian regularly reconcile records to mitigate the risk of CIS assets being misused / co-mingled?
+Does the custodian have a contingency plan in case of natural disaster or terrorist act? - 71.
+In the absence of separate regulation, to support the above factors, each regulatory regime may wish to consider some kind of monitoring of compliance with these factors.

-Principle 8 - The responsible entity should formally document its relationship with the custodian and the agreement should seek to include provisions about the scope of the custodian's responsibility and liability.
+Standard 7 - The responsible entity should formally document its relationship with the custodian and the agreement should seek to include provisions about the scope of the custodian's responsibility and liability.